videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-#### Handling the Participants View
+### Step 5: Handling the Participants View

-We will be showing the list of participants in a recycler view.
+We will be showing the list of participant in a recycler view.

 1. Create a new layout for the participant view named `item_remote_peer.xml` in the `res/layout` folder.